ey-jo/docker-postgresql-multiple-databases/README.md

 ### Explanation

 This creates a root user named `root` with the password `password`.
 Two databases `db1` and `db2` are created with corresponding users `user1` and `user2`, each with their respective passwords `pass1` and `pass2`.
 Backups are configured to keep the last 5 backups, run daily at 2 AM.

+## Automated Publishing Workflow

+This repository includes a GitHub Actions workflow to automate the process of building and publishing the Docker image to Docker Hub.

+### Workflow File

+The workflow file is located at `.github/workflows/publish-docker-image.yml`.

+### Triggers

+The workflow is triggered on the following events:
+- Push to the `master` branch
+- Pull request to the `master` branch

+### Steps

+The workflow performs the following steps:
+1. Checkout the repository
+2. Set up Docker Buildx
+3. Log in to Docker Hub
+4. Build the Docker image using the `Dockerfile`
+5. Push the Docker image to Docker Hub

+### Docker Hub Credentials

+To use this workflow, you need to provide your Docker Hub credentials as secrets in your GitHub repository.
+The required secrets are:
+- `DOCKERHUB_USERNAME`: Your Docker Hub username
+- `DOCKERHUB_TOKEN`: Your Docker Hub access token